-Pensions in payment are currently increased each year in line with the lower of: the annual rise in the RPI\ and 5% for pension accrued before 6 April 2005; and the lower of: RPI\ and 2.5% for pension accrued on or after 6 April 2005.
+Pensions in payment are currently increased each year in line with the lower of the annual rise in inflation and 2.5%.

-\RPI = Retail Prices Index.
-Increases to ITB pensions are based on the annual rise in the RPI at the end of September of the previous year.
+Increases to ITB pensions are based on the annual rise in inflation at the end of September of the previous year.